Charles Willeford: Notability and influence

 "Nobody writes a better crime novel," Elmore Leonard said of Willeford.
 Sean McCann credits Willeford—along with Jim Thompson and David Goodis—as one of the writers responsible for bringing the "hard-boiled crime story to a new stage in its development during the 'paperback revolution' of the 50s."
 Centered around criminal protagonists rather than private eyes and "focused on those features of the genre that seemed most grotesque or cruel or uncanny and, extending them to new extremes, [they] remade the hard-boiled story into a drama of psychopathology."
 According to bookseller Mitch Kaplan, an expert on the South Florida literary scene, "Miami Blues launched the modern era of Miami crime fiction.
 There's a direct line from [Willeford] through just about everyone writing crime fiction in Miami today."
 Fellow writer James Lee Burke has acknowledged a "great debt" to Willeford: "If someone wanted advice about writing, about how to pull it off, make it work, punch it up ...
 Charles could tell you how to do it."
 Daniel Woodrell is among the other crime novelists he is identified as influencing.
 Willeford's characteristic juxtaposition of humor and violence was apparently one of director Quentin Tarantino's inspirations.
 Discussing Pulp Fiction, Tarantino has said that the film "is not noir.
 I don't do neo-noir.
 I see Pulp Fiction as closer to modern-day crime fiction, a little closer to Charles Willeford."
 Writing in 2004, Jonathan Yardley of The Washington Post called him "one of our most skilled, interesting, accomplished and productive writers of what the literary establishment insists on pigeonholing as 'genre' fiction."

 Four of Willeford's books have been adapted for the screen: Cockfighter (1974; starring Warren Oates and directed by Monte Hellman), for which Willeford wrote the screenplay; Miami Blues (1990; starring Alec Baldwin and directed by George Armitage, also featuring Fred Ward as Hoke Mosley); The Woman Chaser (1999; starring Patrick Warburton and directed by Robinson Devor); and The Burnt Orange Heresy (2019; starring Claes Bang and directed by Giuseppe Capotondi).

 Willeford adapted his first novel, High Priest of California, into a play.
-A 1988 production in New York City at The Vortex Theatre apparently represents its first full staging.
+A 1988 production in New York City by the Vortex Theater Company apparently represents its first full staging.
 A subsequent production was staged in 2003.